michelin/suricate/CONTRIBUTING.md

 #### Pull requests

 - Open a new GitHub pull request with the patch.
+Pull requests are displayed in the release notes, be sure to:

-- Ensure the PR description clearly describes the problem and solution.
-Include the relevant issue number in the description if applicable.
+  - Use the past tense ("Added new feature...", "Fixed bug on...")

-- Before submitting, please read the [Open Code of Conduct](http://todogroup.org/opencodeofconduct/) guide to know more about coding conventions and benchmarks.
+  - Add tags to the PR ("documentation" for documentation updates, "bug" for bug fixing, ...)

 ### Styleguides